haddocking/haddock24-json-editor/README.md

 # README

+# for windows users:

-# Windows users can just doubleclick the exe file
+Windows users can just doubleclick the exe file

-For linux users: open terminal, navigate to your map of choice.
+# For linux users:

+open terminal, navigate to your map of choice.

 Just copy pasta these commands into your terminal.
 Say Y if it asks you a Y/n question